Secretary of State of Azerbaijan: History

+Establishment

 The position was created in 1991 to replace in significance the previously existent political position of a 2nd Secretary of the Azerbaijani Communist Party.
 Since the dissolution of the Party in 1991 by its last First Secretary Ayaz Mutalibov, who became Azerbaijan's first President, there was a need to appoint a second in command to manage the newly created Presidential Administration that took over from the old party apparatus.
 The first holder of the position was Academician Tofig Ismayilov.

+Rise in significance

 The significance of the position varied in time.
 Under President Heydar Aliyev in 1993 the position rose to become the second after the head of state.
-Tadeusz Swietochowski wrote, '...Clearly, the number two person in Azerbaijan is Lala Shevket Hajiyeva, whose title is State Secretary - which does not mean a foreign minister...'
+Tadeusz Swietochowski wrote, '...Clearly, the number two person in Azerbaijan is Lala Shevket-Hajiyeva, whose title is State Secretary - which does not mean a foreign minister...'

-The last holder of the position, Professor Lala Shevket herself told in an interview to Azerbaijan International magazine about the scope of the responsibilities of Azerbaijani Secretary of State, "There's a big difference between the United States' Secretary of State and Azerbaijan's.
-Our Secretary of State is actually more like a Vice-President.
-But at the same time, the role and responsibilities of the American Vice-President and the Azerbaijani Vice-President are also totally different.

-My responsibility covers all aspects of government - from strategy and ideology to the war, defence, and economy.
-I manage all these.
-I have to control and watch everything that is going on in the entire country.

-I also direct all of the Presidential advisors.
-And, of course, there's Foreign Relations.
-The President and I work together and make decisions.
-If he travels somewhere out of the country, the responsibility of the government lies with me.
-So, actually, I have more responsibility than the U.S. Vice-President.
-However, according to the Constitution if something should happen to the President, God forbid, the Head of the Parliament would take the President's place - not the State Secretary."
+In 1992, the State Secretary was part of the State Defense Committee of the Republic of Azerbaijan and the State Council, which was administered by the Secretary.

+Fall out of use

 In January 1994, the last holder of the position, Lala Shevket wrote a resignation letter as a protest against corruption in the government.
-After her resignation the position has not been filled.
-It is not known whether the position has been formally abolished by a presidential decree.
+After her resignation the position was formally by presidential decree.

+Duties

+The last holder of the position, Professor Lala Shevket herself told in an interview to Azerbaijan International magazine about the scope of the responsibilities of Azerbaijani Secretary of State: